-- 11.2.1 Brake discs must be made from ferrous material. - 11.2.2 Brake discs must not be drilled.
-Additionally, all discs must be ventilated and have minimum thickness of 25.0mm when new. - 11.2.3 The weight of a used brake disc must not be less than 1900g.
-The weight of a complete but used brake disc assembly must not be less than 2300g.
+Brake discs must be made from ferrous material.

+Brake discs must not be drilled.
+Additionally, all discs must be ventilated and have minimum thickness of 18.0mm when new.

+The weight of a new brake disc must not be less than 2450g.
+The weight of a complete new brake disc assembly must not be less than 2900g.

+Only one type of brake disc for all four wheels may be used.
+Brake discs that are symmetrical about the car centre plane (the parts itself, when installed on the car), are considered being the same type.